 The Red Cross estimates that three million Vietnamese have been affected by dioxin, including at least 150,000 children born with serious birth defects.
 Millions of Americans and Vietnamese are still affected, directly and indirectly, by the wartime U.S. spraying of Agent Orange and other herbicides over southern and central Vietnam.

-Agent Orange was sprayed at up to 50 times the concentration the manufacturers recommended for killing plants.
+Agent Orange was sprayed at up to 20 times the concentration the manufacturers recommended for killing plants.
 It defoliated millions of acres of forests and farmland.
-Much of that land remains degraded and unproductive to this day.
-The chemical dioxin in Agent Orange remains toxic for decades and is still found in very high concentrations in “hot spots” in Vietnam.
-Some two dozen “hot spots” of toxic dioxin residues exist where Agent Orange and other chemicals were stored and handled.
-To eliminate dioxin from entering the food chain and affecting both adults and children, these chemical “hot spots” must be cleaned up.
+Large tracts of that land remain degraded and unproductive to this day.
+The chemical dioxin in Agent Orange can remain toxic in the soil for decades.
+Soil samples have now been analyzed from both the areas that were heavily sprayed and the former American military bases where Agent Orange and other chemicals were stored and handled.
+In almost all instances measured dioxin levels were below Government of Vietnam threshold standards.
+However some soils at three of the former military bases did have very high concentrations of dioxin.
+To prevent dioxin from entering the food chain and affecting both adults and children in surrounding areas, these chemical “hot spots” are now being cleaned up.

 After its use in the 1960s, Agent Orange was banned by the U.S. in 1971 and remaining stocks were taken from Vietnam and the U.S. to Johnston Atoll, a U.S. controlled island about 700 miles SE of Hawaii, where it was destroyed in 1978.
 There is no ‘Agent Orange’ in Vietnam or anywhere else today.

 Learn more about the ongoing cleanup and important impact of government and donor support in the USAID Cleanup Progress Reports.